Divyansh-13/KNN_car_Price_prediction/README.md

-# Car Price Prediction using KNN

-Overview
-This project aims to build a Car Price Prediction Model using the K-Nearest Neighbors (KNN) algorithm.
-The dataset contains various car attributes like brand, model, year, mileage, fuel type, transmission type, and price.
-The goal is to predict the price of a car based on these features.

 # Car Price Prediction using K-Nearest Neighbors (KNN)

 This project aims to predict car prices using the K-Nearest Neighbors (KNN) algorithm.
 The dataset used contains information about various car features, including make, model, year, horsepower, engine size, mileage, and price.